tingkai-li/early-prediction-varying-usage-data/README.md

 # early-prediction-HBM
-The code repository for "Predicting Battery Lifetime Under Varying Usage Conditions from Early Aging Data"
+This is the code repository for the paper "Predicting Battery Lifetime Under Varying Usage Conditions from Early Aging Data", submitted to Cell Reports Physical Science.